northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 (connect-mac)=

-# Connecting to Discovery with a Mac
+# Connecting Mac

 You connect to Discovery using a [secure shell](https://www.ssh.com/ssh/protocol/) program to initiate an SSH session to sign in to Discovery.
-If you usually launch software from the command line that uses a graphical user interface (GUI), see [Using X11](#using-x11) for tips and troubleshooting information.
+If you usually launch software from the command line that uses a graphical user interface (GUI), see {ref}`using-x11` for tips and troubleshooting information.

 % 2FA Authentication with DUO